jreisinger/download/README.md

 Download file at URL resuming when interrupted.
+Adapted from Go in Practice, technique 50.

 ```
 go build -o download main.go